HE-BCI record 2019/20 - General guidance on Table 2: Business and community services

 Do not return.
 If the income does not flow from the core activities and mission of the HEP then it should not be returned, i.e. facilities used by staff and students that are also used by external partners should be returned.
 This is simple use of facilities rather than of specialist space.

-Head 3: Courses for business and the community - Continuing Professional Development (CPD) courses and Continuing Education (CE) (excluding pre-registration funded by the NHS or TA)
+Head 3: Courses for business and the community - Continuing Professional Development (CPD) courses and Continuing Education (CE) (excluding publicly funded pre-registration courses)

 Continuing Professional Development (CPD) courses are defined as: